thinkaxelthink/leadershipdocs/onboarding/HowToAxel.md

 **Leadership comes from everywhere.** I don’t believe managers have a monopoly on leadership, and I encourage non-managers to find and act on leadership opportunities (mentoring, presenting/demoing work, etc) in our teams.

-> **I see things as systems.** It is helpful for me to reduce complex things (including humans) into systems.
-I think in flowcharts.
-I take great joy in attempting to understand how these systems and flowcharts all fit together.
+**I see things as systems.** It is helpful for me to reduce complex things (including humans) into systems.
+I think in diagrams.
+I take great joy in attempting to understand how these systems and diagrams all fit together.
 When I see large or small inefficiencies in systems, I’d like to fix them with your help.

 **It is important to me that humans are treated fairly.** I believe that most humans are trying to to do the right thing, but unconscious bias leads them astray.
 I work hard to understand and address my biases because I understand their ability to create inequity.

-**I heavily bias towards action.** Long meetings where we are endlessly debating potential directions can be valuable, but I believe starting is the best way to begin learning and make progress.
+**I heavily bias towards action.** Long meetings where we are endlessly debating potential directions can be valuable, but I believe starting is the best way to make progress.
 This is not always the correct strategy; it annoys those who like to debate.
-I find that communicating your thoughts and actions efficiently with others while making forward progress tends to reduce their anxiety.
+I find communicating your thoughts and actions efficiently with others while making forward progress tends to reduce their anxiety.
 It also ensures you don't make yourself a single point of failure.

 **I believe in the compounding awesomeness of continually fixing small things.** I believe quality assurance is everyone’s responsibility and there are bugs to be fixed everywhere… all the time.